slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Focusing is an art.
 Time itself is not your limitation: attention is.
 Busy imply out of control.
 Lack of time is lack of priorities.

 > *"Doing something well does not make it important.
 I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
 The vast majority of things that people do quickly should not be done at all."
 -- Tim Ferriss*

 > *"Strike the shepherd and the sheep will scatter."
 -- Robert Greene (42nd law of power)*

 > *"You can do anything, but not everything."
 -- David Allen*

 > *"When everything is a priority nothing is a priority.
 Attempting to maximize competing variables is a recipe for disaster.
 Picking one variable, and relentlessly focusing on it, which is an effective strategy, diverges from the norm.
 It’s hard to compete with businesses who have correctly identified the right variables to maximize or minimize."
 -- Charlie Munger*

 > *"A man with a watch knows what time it is.
 A man with two watches is never sure."
 -- Unknown*

 > *"I want to know God’s thoughts; the rest are details."
 -- Albert Einstein*

 > *"Learn what is to be taken seriously and laugh at the rest."
 -- Hermann Hesse*

 > *"You only have to do a very few things right in your life so long as you don't do too many things wrong."
 -- Warren Buffett*

-> *"Always look where you want to go, not where you don't want to go.'*
+> *"Always look where you want to go, not where you don't want to go."*

 > *"As the biggest library if it is in disorder is not as useful as a small but well-arranged one, so you may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself"
 -- Arthur Schopenhauer*

 > *"I will have to remember «I'm here today to cross the swamp, not to fight all the alligators."
 -- Rosamund and Benjamin Zander (Art of possibility)*

 ### On productivity